2025 Tours

 Depart New York, NY

-Approximate return to the Lehigh Valley Area at 7:15pm
+Approximate arrival in the Lehigh Valley Area at 7:15pm

 The Metropolitan Museum of Art presents over 5,000 years of art from around the world for everyone to experience and enjoy.
 The Museum lives in two iconic sites in New York City—The Met Fifth Avenue and The Met Cloisters.